orsonteodoro/muslx32/README.txt

 Broken:
-Makefile.in or make system - use my bashrc scripts to fix it see below. chromium (v8 javascript engine is broken for x32.
-Intel V8 X32 team (Chih-Ping Chen, Dale Schouten, Haitao Feng, Peter Jensen and Weiliang Lin) were working on it in May 2013-Jun 2014 but it has been neglected and doesn't work for since my testing of >=52.0.2743.116. wayland (dunno) weston (segfaults) pulseaudio (cannot connect pavucontrol or pulseaudio apps)
+Makefile.in or make system - use my bashrc scripts to fix it see below.
+Chromium (v8 javascript engine is broken for x32.
+Intel V8 X32 team (Chih-Ping
+Chen, Dale Schouten, Haitao Feng, Peter Jensen and Weiliang Lin) were working on it in May 2013-Jun 2014, but it has been neglected and doesn't work since the testing of >=52.0.2743.116 of Chromium. wayland (dunno) weston (segfaults) pulseaudio (cannot connect pavucontrol or pulseaudio apps)